nucleom42/shotgunner/README.md

 **Notes:**

 Calls performed based on thread pooling.
-Result data is unsorted.
+Since 0.15 result data is keeps original order given from the tasks array.

 ## Install